Hypfer/Valetudo/docs/_pages/integrations/home-assistant-integration.md

 Since Valetudo 2021.04.0 "vacuum.send_command" is no longer supported (which was used for things like segment cleaning or goto location).
 Now the MQTT publish Homeassistant Component must be used for advanced commands.

+For more information about how the MQTT discovery works, check out the [Home Assistant documentation](https://www.home-assistant.io/docs/mqtt/discovery/#discovery-topic).

 ### Examples:

 #### Basic Services